Top Ten Chess Players of All Time & Their Opening Moves

 Garry Kasparov was the 13th World Champion.
 His long-term dominance in both matchplay and tournament play is unmatched – holding the world championship for 15 years as well as the number one ranking for nearly the same amount of time.
 A student of the Botvinnik school of chess – he brought chess preparation into the 21st century with his combination of physical preparation, analytical depth, and the incorporation of computer analysis in his opening preparation.
 In studying his games and reading his comments to his games and matches, I was particularly impressed by his preparation for specific opponents, which extended past chess preparation into psychological considerations.
 His opening preparation was considered superior to his contemporaries.
 Although strong in all areas of the game, he is known for his aggressive tactical style.

 With the White pieces, Kasparov played 1.d4 and 1.e4 equally, usually choosing his weapons based on specific preparation against his opponent.
-He is known for reviving the Scotch Opening (1.e4 e5 2.Nf3 Nc6 3.d4) but most often played for the Ruy Lopez.
+He is known for reviving the Scotch Opening (1.e4 e5 2.Nf3 Nc6 3.d4) but most often Ruy Lopez.
 Kasparov was usually at the vanguard of mainstream openings – and has been described as usually playing to find the most testing moves in every position (as opposed to playing solid but non-threatening options).

 With the Black pieces, Kasparov most often played the sharpest, most combative lines.
 Against 1.e4, he almost always chose the Sicilian Defense, playing the Scheveningen earlier in his career and migrating to the Najdorf.
 Against 1.d4, he has played a plethora of openings, including the King’s Indian Defense earlier in his career and moving more towards the Gruenfeld and Nimzo-Indian later in his career.
 He is also very skilled with 1…d5, employing the Queen’s Gambit Declined and Slav defenses throughout his career.